Monsters vs. Aliens: Mutant Pumpkins from Outer Space

-Monsters vs. Aliens: Mutant Pumpkins from Outer Space is a 2009 Halloween television special, based on the film Monsters vs. Aliens.
-It was produced by DreamWorks Animation and directed by Peter Ramsey.
+Monsters vs. Aliens: Mutant Pumpkins from Outer Space is a 2009 Halloween television special, based on the film Monsters vs. Aliens franchise.
+It was produced by DreamWorks Animation and directed by Peter Ramsey in his directorial debut.
 The special premiered in Ireland on RTÉ One on October 26, 2009, and aired in the USA on the NBC network on October 28, 2009.

 Plot

 One night, a UFO appears on Earth and drops a strange green goo into a large pumpkin field.
-When Farmer Jeb (Peter Ramsey) comes outside to investigate, he is attacked and captured by something lurking in the field.
-On Halloween day, Susan Murphy aka Ginormica (Reese Witherspoon) and her monster friends prepare for Halloween celebrations, though Dr. Cockroach P.H.D (Hugh Laurie) has no interest in the holiday because of a memory from his childhood involving bullies stealing a swirly pop, his favorite candy.
-The monsters' prospect of Halloween is cut short when General Monger (Kiefer Sutherland) tells them that aliens have been detected in Modesto, California and orders them to investigate.
+When Farmer Jeb comes outside to investigate, he is attacked and captured by something lurking in the field.
+On Halloween day, Susan Murphy aka Ginormica and her monster friends prepare for Halloween celebrations, though Dr. Cockroach P.H.D has no interest in the holiday because of a traumatic memory from his childhood involving bullies stealing a swirly pop, his favorite candy.
+The monsters' prospect of Halloween is cut short when General Monger tells them that aliens have been detected in Modesto, California and orders them to investigate.
 At Farmer Jeb's patch, pumpkins are mysteriously being given away for free, with one family taking the largest one that the son names Wicked Jack.

 That night, the monsters visit Susan's parents, who have prepared for Halloween eccentrically.
 As Susan investigates the patch, the other monsters investigate the suburbs for aliens.
-Cockroach uses his scanner on various people while the Missing Link (Will Arnett) tries to scare people to no avail and B.O.B.
-(Seth Rogen) has trouble remembering what to say when walking up to houses for candy.
+Cockroach uses his scanner on various people while the Missing Link tries to scare people to no avail and B.O.B. has trouble remembering what to say when walking up to houses for candy.
 Cockroach's interest in Halloween is rekindled when an old lady presents him with a swirly pop.
 However, all the pumpkins come to life as a result of saturation from the green goo; Susan discovers this as she locates a captured Farmer Jeb.
 As the pumpkins in the suburbs attack the children, Cockroach, Link, and B.O.B. come to their defense, during which Cockroach discovers that the pumpkins grow bigger by eating candy.
-The pumpkins fall under the command of a now-giant Wicked Jack (Rainn Wilson) and head straight for the Murphy house‒which had the most candy‒due to B.O.B.'s bungling.
+The pumpkins fall under the command of a now-giant Wicked Jack and head straight for the Murphy house.